David Rimmer

-Biography
+Early life

 Rimmer was born in Vancouver, British Columbia and studied economics and mathematics at the University of British Columbia (UBC), before graduating in 1963.
 For the next two years he traveled around the world, which led him to decide that he was not interested in pursuing a career in business.
 Returning to Canada in 1965, he did a make-up year at the UBC to receive a degree in English.
 In 1967 he took a short filmmaking course from Stan Fox, a producer at the Canadian Broadcasting Corporation (CBC).
 Rimmer dropped out of graduate school at Simon Fraser University (SFU) in 1968 to become an artist.
 With Fox's support and a supply of rough film stock from the CBC, he made his first film, Knowplace, which was broadcast on the CBC.
 Inspired by Stan Brakhage's films and writings, he made his first important experimental films, Square Inch Field and Migration, in 1968 and 1969 respectively.

+Career

 Rimmer moved temporarily to New York City from 1971 to 1974, and worked with such vanguard artists as Yvonne Rainer.
 When he returned to Canada in 1974 he created the two landmark films Canadian Pacific (1974) and Canadian Pacific II (1975).
 Since 1979, with the release of Al Neil / A Portrait, he has made innovative documentaries sometimes in film and sometimes in video.
 In the early eighties, Rimmer took a four-year hiatus from filmmaking to teach film and video at SFU.
 Rimmer has worked extensively with contact and optical printing as well as videographics.

+Rimmer died in Vancouver on 27 January 2023.

+Reception and legacy

+The Canada Council for the Arts described him as “one of the finest technicians of Canada’s avant-garde film movement.”

 Gene Youngblood of ArtsCanada magazine has said "Surfacing on the Thames is a brilliant film which, in its way, belongs in the same class as Snow's Wavelength.
 I've never seen anything like it ... the ultimate metaphysical movie."
 In 2011 David Rimmer won the Governor General's Award in Visual and Media Arts.

-Rimmer died in Vancouver on 27 January 2023.
-The Canada Council for the Arts described him as “one of the finest technicians of Canada’s avant-garde film movement.”